Gorillaz: Virtual members

-Additional members include Ace, a Powerpuff Girls character from the Gangreen Gang, a green-skinned gang making part of this universe, and the bassist recording with the band on The Now Now (2018) and Murdoc's substitute, while the latter was arrested in prison until he returns with the band 1 year later.
+Ace, a character from the Gangreen Gang, a green-skinned gang from the Powerpuff Girls universe.
+Ace was Murdoc's substitute during the time Murdoc was in prison and is the bassist on The Now Now (2018).
 Cyborg Noodle, Noodle's substitute on guitar and a robotic version of herself, while the latter was lost somewhere in Japan.
 Cyborg Noodle's appearance is only used for the Plastic Beach phase.
-Del the Ghost Rapper, a fictionalised version of the real rapper Del the Funky Homosapien, Russel's spirit, and the band's current rapper from 1998 to 2001, until he was back in 2023 during the sessions of Cracker Island, and Paula Cracker, the band's earlier guitarist and 2-D's former girlfriend, when the band was named Gorilla, until Noodle's arrival on guitar.
+Paula Cracker was the band's earlier guitarist and 2-D's former girlfriend, when the band was named Gorilla, until Noodle's arrival on guitar.